Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter Tuning: Introduction

-where $\|\cdot\|$ represents the standard Euclidean norm.
-In particular, we will concentrate on the cases $p=1,2$, which are the most popular in applications.
-In order to avoid confusion, for $p=1$ we will denote by $W_1$ the optimal transport discrepancy, and refer to it as the \emph{Wasserstein type-$1$} discrepancy, and similarly, by $W_2$ for $p=2$, and refer to it as \emph{Wasserstein type-$2$} discrepancy.
-Notice that the transportation cost \eqref{eq:transportation:cost} assigns infinite cost when $y_1 \neq y_2$, restricting therefore the distributional robustness to the input distribution, as will be later shown in Lemma~\ref{lemma:properties:ambiguity}.
-This covers the non-stationary environment known as covariate shift, which has been recently attracting significant attention in machine learning \citep{ben2006analysis, sugiyama2007direct}.

-This transportation cost has been shown to recover some very popular regularized estimators of the form \eqref{eq:reg:estimator}, such as square-root LASSO (using $W_2$), as well as regularized logistic regression and support vector machines (using $W_1$) \citep{shafieezadeh2019regularization, blanchet2019robust}.
-However, for general loss functions, the distributional robustness introduces only an implicit regularization for the M-estimation problem, without having, in general, an equivalent explicit regularization formulation; see \citep{shafieezadeh2022optimal} for more details on the implicit regularization, and when this is equivalent to an explicit regularization.
+where $\|\cdot\|$ represents the standard Euclidean norm, and $\Gamma(\mathbb Q, \widehat{\mathbb P}_n)$ represents the set of all joint probability distributions of~$(X_1,Y_1)$ and~$(X_2,Y_2)$ with marginals~$\mathbb Q$ and~$\widehat{\mathbb P}_n$, respectively.
+In particular, we will concentrate on the cases $p=1,2$, which are the most important in applications.
+To avoid confusion, in what follows we will refer to $W_1$ as the \emph{type-$1$ Wasserstein} discrepancy and to $W_2$ as the \emph{type-$2$ Wasserstein} discrepancy.
+Notice that the underlying transportation cost $\|x_1-x_2\|^p + \infty |y_1-y_2|$ on $\mathbb R^{d+1}$ assigns infinite cost when $y_1 \neq y_2$, restricting the distributional robustness to the input distribution, as will be later shown in Lemma~\ref{lemma:properties:ambiguity}.
+This covers the non-stationary environment known as \emph{covariate shift}, which has been recently attracting significant attention in machine learning \citep{ben2006analysis, sugiyama2007direct}.
+This transportation cost has been shown to recover some very popular regularized estimators such as square-root LASSO (using $W_2$), as well as regularized logistic regression and support vector machines (using $W_1$) \citep{shafieezadeh2019regularization, blanchet2019robust}.
+However, for general loss functions, the distributional robustness introduces only an implicit regularization, without having, in general, an equivalent explicit regularized formulation; see \citep{shafieezadeh2023new} for more details on the implicit regularization effect and when it reduces to explicit regularization.